S-Sangarsh/Area-of-Shape/README.md

 <img src='area-calculator.png'>

-# Creating a Area Calculator
+# Creating a Area Calculator for different shape.

-Cliv
+Click <a  href='Area of Shape.ipynb'>here</a> for Notebook File.